-Identifying and Coping with Drought-Related Stress on your Farm or Ranch
+Identifying and Coping With Drought-Related Stress on Your Farm or Ranch

 Drought, like other disasters, causes stress in the lives of farmers and ranchers.
 Drought is an extended event without a single moment of impact.
 Anxiety and stress build over time and become chronic, making the source less noticeable to ourselves and those around us.
 Drought may not be viewed as seriously as other events, such as a tornado, because the damage is not as immediate or as visible.